 As an introduction to the chemistry of carbon compounds, this course presents an integration of aromatic and aliphatic compounds treating the principal classes of each with an emphasis on molecular structure theory, stereochemistry, structure and reactivity, and reaction mechanisms.

-Pre: NSC 228 and 229.
+Point Academic Catalog for West Point and Off-Site Programs 2019-2020 page 187 Pre: NSC 228 and 229.
 (Fall)